web-agent-master/google-search/README.md

 git clone https://github.com/web-agent-master/google-search.git
 cd google-search
 # Install dependencies
+npm install
+# Or using yarn
+yarn
+# Or using pnpm
 pnpm install

 # Compile TypeScript code
+npm run build
+# Or using yarn
+yarn build
+# Or using pnpm
 pnpm build

 # Link package globally (required for MCP functionality)
+npm link
+# Or using yarn
+yarn link
+# Or using pnpm
 pnpm link
 ```